foroozandehgroup/nmrpoise/README.md

 To install POISE, you will need:

  - **TopSpin**.
-The minimum tested version is 3.6 but we expect that this should work with versions going back to 3.2.
-If there are bugs, please do inform us.
+The minimum tested version is 3.6; however, this should work on any version of TopSpin that has Python 2.7 internally bundled (older versions of Python 2 are not currently supported).
+To check which version of Python comes with TopSpin, follow [these instructions](https://foroozandehgroup.github.io/nmrpoise/install/).

    Note that other instrument manufacturers are not currently supported.